 Shakespeare Out Loud Teachers - My intention in creating this series was to encourage young people to practice 12 vacuumed plays of Shakespeare, out loud.
 This practice and refinement of accessible Shakespearean texts, teaches the stories clearly, and allows students to play with, and invent, some of the most creative dramatic language ever written.
-If the new vocabulary and syntax is invented instead of recited, it is much more likely to be re-used in everyday speech.
-The new audio-plays will provide a clear oral path through these texts.
-Like anything else, oral communicators are improved through practice.
-Shakespeare is best understood through practice and refinement.
+If the new vocabulary and syntax is encouraged to be invented rather than recited, like everyday speech, it is much more likely to be stored and re-used.
+A significant portion of each class should be oral, not just listening to the teacher, but the students playing the parts, out loud.
+Assign readings early so students have time to practice.
+Cast creatively.
+They will learn the plays well with this practice!

 Shall I be honest?